ScholarshipAir

 What is a Scholarship Application Letter?

 A Scholarship Application Letter is a formal letter a student writes to a scholarship committee to persuade them to be considered for a scholarship opportunity.
+This letter is usually submitted along with other important documents such as transcripts, recommendation letters, or financial statements.
+Its main purpose is to convince the committee that you are a strong candidate who meets the scholarship’s requirements and will make good use of the opportunity.

 In a scholarship application letter, students are required to highlight their academic achievements as well as relevant skills and experiences that may not be outlined in their resume.